pstaender/neo4jmapper/README.md

   });
 ```

-**Currently the streaming feature is not available on browsers** because there are several dependencies on other modules which have to be included as well.
+**Currently the streaming feature is only available in nodejs** because there are several dependencies on other modules which aren't available for the browser, yet.

 ## Naming conventions